-Main "failure" modes or weaknesses to be detected by using this test procedure/method:
+The main "failure" modes or weaknesses to be detected by using this test procedure/method are:

-a) Bypass of salt and water through not properly sealed construction.

-Example: Too little glue between frame parts causing leakage.

-b) Penetration of salt and water through the filter media.

-Example: Construction is sealed good, but the filter media has poor water repellency causing leaks through media.
+- a) Bypass of salt and water through not properly sealed construction. - Example Too little glue between frame parts causing leakage. - b) Penetration of salt and water through the filter media. - Example Construction is sealed good, but the filter media has poor water repellency causing leaks through media. - c) Adverse pressure reaction to moisture and/or salt loading.